iyhui/Noti-ChatApp/README.md

 | Ida Hui     | 911912370     |  ihui@mail.sfsu.edu |

 ## Proposal

+Wanting to learn and change the way people communicate through mobile devices, our team is determined to create a chat app where users have the ability to communicate with each other, on seperate devices, in real-time.

 ### Must have (P1)

 :partly_sunny: Users will be able to register and login (user authentication).